Religious Education

 Description of the course

-Two externally assessed examinations, both at the end of Year 11, one for each topic studied.
+Two externally assessed examinations, both taken at the end of Year 11.

 - 50% of the qualification